rubatopy/rubato/docs/source/intro.rst

     rb.init()

-:func:`rb.init() <rubato.init>` initializes Rubato.
+:func:`rb.init() <rubato.init>` initializes rubato.
 An optional dictionary argument passed into :func:`rb.init() <rubato.init>` can specify such things as window size, resolution, background color, and more.

 .. note::

-    Throughout our documentation, we assume that Rubato is imported as ``rb``.
+    Throughout our documentation, we assume that rubato is imported as ``rb``.

-Rubato documentation describes exactly what custom parameters you can specify when creating Rubato objects or calling specific functions such as ``init()``.
+rubato documentation describes exactly what custom parameters you can specify when creating rubato objects or calling specific functions such as ``init()``.
 You can see these parameters and their default values on the :doc:`defaults page <defaults>`.

 .. warning::
-    You should `only` interact with Rubato (adding scenes, game objects, etc.) **AFTER** calling ``init()``.
+    You should `only` interact with rubato (adding scenes, game objects, etc.) **AFTER** calling ``init()``.

-Now that Rubato is ready, add the following line of code to the end of the file:
+Now that rubato is ready, add the following line of code to the end of the file:

 .. code-block:: python

     rb.begin()

-:func:`rb.begin() <rubato.begin>` is the function that starts the Rubato engine.
+:func:`rb.begin() <rubato.begin>` is the function that starts the rubato engine.
-Without it, Rubato won't know to begin the engine cycle, and your game won't run.
+Without it, rubato won't know to begin the engine cycle, and your game won't run.
 It is recommended to call :func:`rb.begin() <rubato.begin>` at the bottom of your project file as in this example.

 Now run your code in a terminal using ``python3 YOUR_FILENAME.py``.
 If you see a white square window, congrats!
-You're officially up and running with Rubato.
+You're officially up and running with rubato.

 .. note::
     Code not working?
 It's possible something went wrong during the dependency installation process.
-    Check your terminal log for errors and reinstall Rubato and the SDL dlls if necessary.
+    Check your terminal log for errors and reinstall rubato and the SDL dlls if necessary.

 you can jump straight into the :doc:`full api documentation  <api>`.